FAITHWEAR MINISTRY SCROLL — Updated on January 23, 2026

 So what am I saying here?
 Have eyes willing to see Him in His truth.
 “Open my eyes, that I may behold wondrous things out of Your law” (Psalm 119:18).
 Submit your heart to Him without filtering, without blocking, without turning away.
 “Trust in the Lord with all your heart, and do not lean on your own understanding” (Proverbs 3:5).
 Be willing to see anything and everything He wants you to see.
 Ask Him for the right things, and the Holy Spirit — in the name of the Lord Jesus Christ — will enable you to see, because you have asked.
 “When the Spirit of truth comes, He will guide you into all the truth” (John 16:13).
 Every provision He has anointed for your life will come to you, for “the Lord will fulfill His purpose for me” (Psalm 138:8).

-And as I continued to know Him and seek His face, I noticed that trials began to walk beside me.
+In my own walk with the Lord, as I continued to know Him and seek His face, I noticed that trials began to walk beside me.
 These trials did not come to destroy me but to take my heart to the only place it could be shaped — surrender.
 In those moments, Scriptures rose within me, calling me to yield, and I answered, “If this adversity is from You, O God, then I will walk in it.
 I will surrender to Your word.”
 “Humble yourselves, therefore, under the mighty hand of God, so that He may exalt you in due time” (1 Peter 5:6).
 Many encounters unfolded this way, and slowly, as I chose His righteousness over myself, over my flesh, the old nature began to die.
 “Those who belong to Christ Jesus have crucified the flesh with its passions and desires” (Galatians 5:24).
 Submission and surrender brought me into alignment with His will and shaped me into His image, for “we all, with unveiled face, beholding the glory of the Lord, are being transformed into the same image” (2 Corinthians 3:18).
 By this work, you become a new creature — no longer living to satisfy your cravings, your ideas, your understanding, or anything that belongs to the flesh.
 “If anyone is in Christ, he is a new creation; the old has passed away” (2 Corinthians 5:17).

 And as you ask the right things, as the Holy Spirit guides you, something in you will rise.
 Talents that have slept for years will awaken.
 Gifts buried under life, pain, or silence will begin to surface.
 “Stir up the gift of God which is in you” (2 Timothy 1:6).
 This is when you know God has chosen you long before you ever knew it.
 He placed a calling in your life and is now unraveling it from deep sleep — to serve Him, to worship Him, and to edify the body of Christ through the very gifts He planted in you.
 “Having gifts that differ according to the grace given to us, let us use them” (Romans 12:6).
 All of this is for His glory, and for the fullness of who you are in Him.